Heathrow arrival stacks: Bovingdon

-The Bovingdon stack (BNN) is for arrivals from the north west.
+The Bovingdon stack is for arrivals from the north west.
 It extends above the village of Bovingdon and the town of Chesham, and uses the RNAV waypoint BNN (co-located with the BNN VOR), which is situated on the former RAF Bovingdon airfield.

 Biggin Hill

-The Biggin Hill stack (BIG) on the south east edge of Greater London is for arrivals from the south east.
+The Biggin Hill stack on the south east edge of Greater London is for arrivals from the south east.
 It uses the RNAV waypoint BIG (co-located with the BIG VOR), which is situated on London Biggin Hill Airport.

 Lambourne

-The Lambourne stack (LAM) in Essex is for arrivals from the north east.
+The Lambourne stack in Essex is for arrivals from the north east.
 It uses the RNAV waypoint LAM (co-located with the LAM VOR), which is situated adjacent to Stapleford Aerodrome.

 Ockham

-The Ockham stack (OCK) in Surrey is for arrivals from the south west.
+The Ockham stack in Surrey is for arrivals from the south west.
 It uses the RNAV waypoint OCK (co-located with the OCK VOR), which is situated on the former Wisley Airfield.
 During typical easterly operations, the proximity of arrival traffic via OCK requires departures from Heathrow's runway 09R towards the Compton VOR (CPT) to follow a non-standard departure procedure.